effector/effector/src/content/docs/en/guides/testing.md

 Effector's test are usually written via [Fork API](/en/api/effector/fork).

-Fork creates a independent context instance, which we can use to emulate some specific situation or environment.
+Fork creates an independent context instance, which we can use to emulate some specific situation or environment.

 ## Counter example